luminusOS/mkluminus/README.md

 ## Requirements

+For your system
+ - A UEFI System Compatible
+ - KVM CPU Compatible

 You need install these packages to build the ISO.

  - Archiso >= 49-1
  - Git
+ - QEMU

 Get the source code.